fabge/radio/README.md

 # Barakan Beat

-This is a collection of recordings of Barakan Beat, a radio show by [Peter Barakan](https://peterbarakan.net/), updated weekly.
+This is a collection of recordings of Barakan Beat, a radio show by [Peter Barakan](https://peterbarakan.net/), updated each Sunday at 13:05 UTC.

 {% for file in site.static_files %}
 {% if file.extname == ".m4a" and file.path contains "/audio/" %}